Years of Service

 World Trade Center Memorial Garden

-Chair: Janet Hauser • Located on the left side of Veterans’ Drive as one enters the park, this garden was designed in 2002.
+Chair: Janet Hauser • Located on the left side of Memorial Park Drive as one enters the park, this garden was designed in 2002.
 The tragedy that affected our nation left families still feeling the loss of seven residents.
 Alongside Wawayanda Creek, this memorial garden, which is illuminated at night, was designed with two black granite pillars representing the towers that are surrounded by plantings.
 Benches at the base of the pillars allow for quiet remembrance.
 A memorial ceremony is held at the Memorial annually on September 11.

 Doc Beers Garden